tapageur/workspace-dayz-havoc/documentation/mods-infos.md

 This mod requires a bit of configuration.
 Here is the link for the file download and a video that explains it all.
 * [Download](https://github.com/ExpansionModTeam/DayZ-Expansion-Missions/archive/refs/heads/master.zip)
 * [Video](https://youtu.be/xwqJ0nIiYb0) (Note: Skip the part of the video talking about a init.c, this is not required anymore)

+### DayZ-Expansion-Quests

+WIP: This is not tested yet...

 ### DayZ-Expansion-Spawn-Selection